-Staff Recommends that the City Council adopt a Resolution of Intention preliminarily approving the Annexation No.18, Zone 19 Engineer's Report and setting the time and place of a Public Hearing on the proposed annexation.
+Staff recommends that the City Council adopt the Resolution of Initiation as well as the Resolution of Intention preliminarily approving Annexation No. 18, Zone 19 Engineer's Report and setting the time and place of a Public Hearing on the proposed annexation.
 The Rancho Del Oro subdivision was not included in the original District boundaries.
 The Rancho Del Oro subdivision consists of 259 single family residential lots, all individually owned, with the exception of the open space lots.
-The Landscaping and Lighting Act of 1972 ("Act") allows areas to be annexed into an existing District if and when the areas to be annexed receive substantially the same degree of benefit from the improvements that the other District properties receive.
-Albert A. Webb Associates was retained to prepare the Annexation Engineer's Report that (1) indicated how the annexed property benefits from the existing District improvements, (2) provides an estimate of the total costs to the annexed Property Owners and the method of apportioning these costs to the 259 individual lots, and (3) provides a diagram of the area to be annexed into the District.
-In summary, the maximum assessment for each of the lots in the annexed area will not exceed \$274.02 for Fiscal Year 2017-18 and is subject to an increase for each such fiscal year, commencing with Fiscal Year 2018-19, based on the percentage increase, if any, in the Consumer Price Index, All Items, Los Angeles-Riverside-Orange County, California (1982-84=100) since the beginning preceding fiscal year, or by two percent (2.0%), whichever is greater.

-Based on the requirements of the California State Constitution Article XIIIC and XIIID and the Proposition 218 Omnibus Implementation Act (Government Code Section 53750 and following) a property owner ballot protest procedure will be required in order to annex property into the District and to levy an assessment on the annexed property.
-Following the adoption of the Resolution of Intention by the City Council, ballots will be mailed to each property owner located within the annexed property so they can indicate whether they are in favor or opposed to the maximum assessment rates as described in this report.
-The City and the City's Assessment Engineer, Albert A. Webb Associates, will hold two property owners outreach meetings on April 24, 2017 and May 24, 2017 at 6:00pm located in the Carl May Community Center.
-The City will then hold a Public Hearing on the matter of annexing in the property and assessing a levy on the Annexed Property and all property owner ballots to be counted must be returned prior to the close of the Public Hearing scheduled for June 6, 2017 at 6:00pm.
+The Landscaping and Lighting Act of 1972 ("1972 Act") allows areas to be annexed into an existing District if and when the areas to be annexed receive substantially the same degree of benefit from the improvements that the other District properties receive.
+Albert A. Webb Associates was retained to prepare the Annexation Engineer's Report that (1) indicates how the annexed property would benefit from the existing District improvements, (2) provides an estimate of the total costs to the Annexed Property Owners and the method of apportioning these costs to the 259 individual lots and (3) provides a diagram of the area to be annexed into the District.
+In summary, the maximum assessment for each of the lots in the annexed area will not exceed \$274.02 for Fiscal Year 2018-19 and is subject to an annual increase of two percent (2.0%) in future fiscal years, commencing with Fiscal Year 2019-20.
+Based on the requirements of the California State Constitution Article XIIIC and XIIID and Proposition 218 Omnibus Implementation Act (Government Code Sections 53750 et seq.) a property owner ballot protest procedure will be required in order to annex property into the District and to levy an assessment on the annexed property.
+In the event the City Council adopts the Resolution of Intention, ballots will be mailed to each property owner located within the property to be annexed so they can vote whether they are in favor or opposed to annexation into the District, including the maximum assessment rates as described in this report.
+The City will hold a Public Hearing on the matter of annexing the property and assessing a levy on the property to be annexed and all property owner ballots to be counted must be returned prior to the close of the Public Hearing scheduled for April 3, 2018, at 6:00pm, or as soon thereafter as the matter could be heard.
 Following the conclusion of the Public Hearing, the ballots will be tallied.
-If there is not a majority protest and the ballot procedure is successful, the City Council will confirm the Final Fiscal Year 2017-18 Annexation 18, Zone 19 Engineer's Report and order the levy and collection of assessments starting in Fiscal Year 2017-18.
+If there is not a majority protest and the ballot procedure is successful, the City Council will confirm the Final Fiscal Year 2018-19 Annexation 18, Zone 19 Engineer's Report and order the levy and collection of assessments starting in Fiscal Year 2018-19.
+FISCAL IMPACT Currently, the costs of maintaining the Rancho Del Oro landscaping and maintenance costs are being provided by the City of Desert Hot Springs.
+If approved, the revenue generated from this annexation will be approximately \$70,970.00 for the first year to help offset the costs of maintaining and servicing the improvements in the existing Rancho Del Oro areas.
+EXHIBIT(S) - 1) Resolution Initiating Proceedings Annexation No. 18, Zone 19 - 2) Resolution of Intention Annexation No. 18, Zone 19 - 3) Description of parcels to be included in the Annexation No. 18, Zone 19 (Exhibit A to Resolution) - 4) Engineer's Report Annexation 18, Zone 19